Rodice: Out? Out of where?

 Rodice: But, listen, the problems will still be here when we get back...

 Halo: Who said anything about coming back?

-Considered by some to be Alan Moore's magnum opus, and also his most famous incomplete work, Halo Jones is a trilogy of stories written by Moore and drawn by Ian Gibson that feature the life of a young working class woman who went on to become a legend.
+Considered by some to be Alan Moore's magnum opus, and also his most famous incomplete work, The Ballad of Halo Jones is a trilogy of stories written by Moore and drawn by Ian Gibson that feature the life of a young working class woman who went on to become a legend.

 Planned to run nine volumes, with each volume skipping ten years in her life to show Halo at different points in her existence, only the first three volumes were completed and published in 2000 AD.
 The serial was abandoned due to disputes between Moore and the publisher over ownership rights to the characters.

 Warning: spoilers follow.